neuropoly/data-management/git-annex.md

 upgrade supported from repository versions: 0 1 2 3 4 5 6 7
 ```

+### Global `git-annex` config

-For smooth operation, everyone should do:
+For smooth operation, everyone should do on all of their machines:

 ```
-git config --global annex.thin true # save disk space by avoiding duplicating
+git config --global annex.thin true # save disk space by de-duplicating checked out and annexed copies
 ```

 ## New repo